adonisjs/v5-docs/content/guides/http/exception-handling.md

 ## Custom exceptions

-You can create custom exceptions by executing the following ace command.
+You can create custom exceptions by executing the following Ace command.

 ```sh
 node ace make:exception UnAuthorized